nodejs/node/doc/onboarding.md

         the future.
     * Be aware: Your opinion carries a lot of weight!
-    * Nits (requests for small changes that are not essential) are fine, but try to avoid stalling the PR.
+    * Nits (requests for small changes that are not essential) are fine, but try to avoid stalling the pull request.
       * Note that they are nits when you comment: `Nit: change foo() to bar().`
-      * If they are stalling the PR, fix them yourself on merge.
+      * If they are stalling the pull request, fix them yourself on merge.
     * Minimum wait for comments time
       * There is a minimum waiting time which we try to respect for non-trivial changes, so that people who may have important input in such a distributed project are able to respond.
-      * For non-trivial changes, leave the PR open for at least 48 hours (72 hours on a weekend).
+      * For non-trivial changes, leave the pull request open for at least 48 hours (72 hours on a weekend).
-      * If a PR is abandoned, check if they'd mind if you took it over (especially if it just has nits left).
+      * If a pull request is abandoned, check if they'd mind if you took it over (especially if it just has nits left).
+    * Approving a change
+      * Collaborators indicate that they have reviewed and approve of the the changes in a pull request by commenting with `LGTM`, which stands for "looks good to me".
       * You have the power to `LGTM` another collaborator's (including TSC/CTC members) work.
+      * You may not `LGTM` your own pull requests.
+      * You have the power to `LGTM` anyone else's pull requests.

   * what belongs in node: